vantage6/vantage6-workshop/episodes/chapter6.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge 4: Reset the API key of a node
+## Challenge 4: Update the API key of a node

 1. How do you update the API key of a node?
 Try to update the API key of the node you just created, without using the `v6 node set-api-key` command.
 2. How do you make sure the new API key is effective?